Patient Rights and Responsibilities

 - Be advised of the facility’s grievance process.

-- Have all patient’s rights apply to the person who has legal responsibility to make decisions regarding medical care on behalf of the patient.
+- Have all patient’s rights apply to the person who has the legal responsibility to make decisions regarding medical care on behalf of the patient.

 - All facility personnel performing patient care activities observe the aforementioned rights.